Newcastle is a city known throughout the world for its exciting, varied

 large number of bars and clubs focused primarily around Collingwood

 Street found at the bottom of the iconic Grey Street.
+The emergence of new

 or newly re-branded venues combined with a high number of well